VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Method

 \subsection{Zero-Shot Trajectory Synthesis with~\algname}

 After obtaining the task cost $\mathcal{F}_{task}$, we can now approach the full problem defined in Equation~\ref{eq:formulation} to plan a motion trajectory.
 We use simple zeroth-order optimization by randomly sampling trajectories and scoring them with the proposed objective.
-The optimization is further implemented in a model predictive control framework that iteratively replans the trajectory at every step using the current observation to robustly execute the trajectories even under dynamic disturbances \footnote{Although involving an LLM in the loop, closed-loop execution is possible because the generated code remains the same throughout task $\ell_i$, which allows us to cache its output for the current task.} , where either a learned or physics-based model can be used.
+The optimization is implemented in a model predictive control framework that iteratively replans the trajectory at every step using the current observation to robustly execute the trajectories even under dynamic disturbances \footnote{Although involving an LLM in the loop, closed-loop execution is possible because the generated code remains the same throughout task $\ell_i$, which allows us to cache its output for the current task.} , where either a learned or physics-based model can be used.
 However, because~\algname effectively provides ``dense rewards'' in the observation space and we are able to replan at every step, we surprisingly find that the overall system can already achieve a large variety of manipulation tasks considered in this work even with simple heuristics-based models.
 Since some value maps are defined over ``entity of interest'', which may not necessarily be the robot, we also use the dynamics model to find the needed robot trajectory to minimize the task cost (i.e., what interactions between the robot and the environment achieve the desired object motions).
-Because our method is agnostic to specific instantiations of motion planning, we leave extended discussion of our implementation to Sec.~\ref{sec:exp}.